 Special event revenue consists of registrations, sponsorships and other contributions.
-The exchange element of the special event revenue was approximately \$239,309 and \$186,023 for the years ended August 31, 2023 and 2022.
+The exchange element of the special event revenue was approximately \$226,684 and \$239,309 for the years ended August 31, 2024 and 2023, respectively.
 The portion that is considered to be exchange revenue is recognized as revenue when the performance obligations are met which is the occurrence of the event.

 The Foundation receives auction items to be sold at its special events.
 Contributed auction items are valued at the gross selling price received and the value is included in internal special event revenue on the statement of activities.
-The amount of auction items received and sold during the years ended August 31, 2023 and 2022 totaled \$240,970 and \$217,743, respectively.
+The amount of auction items received and sold during the years ended August 31, 2024 and 2023 totaled \$214,005 and \$240,970, respectively.